-Every fall the Student Activities and Leadership Center sponsors Charity Week, an
+Every fall the Crusader Leadership Center sponsors Charity Week, an event almost as

-event almost as old as the University itself.
-Charity Week is coordinated by the junior
+old as the University itself.
+Charity Week is coordinated by the junior class and

-class and is meant to bring the University together while raising money to donate
+is meant to bring the University together while raising money to donate to local and